morrilet/TutorialWorldGenerationWiki/Borders.md

 Now if you remember, we have this line further down ```Border3D border = region.getBorderForFacet(HouseFacet.class);``` which asks the region to get an appropriate border for the particular facet.
 Luckily we have done this same procedure in the ```SurfaceProvider``` and the facet system knows that you are requesting some padding on the sides and bottom of the facet data.

 Accomodating this newly found padding on our facet data in our ```HouseRasterizer``` is easy to do.
-All we must do is iterate through the facet's region as apposed to the normal chunk region.
+All we must do is iterate through the facet's region as opposed to the normal chunk region.
 ```java
 @Override
 public void generateChunk(CoreChunk chunk, Region chunkRegion) {